istio/istio.io/content/docs/setup/kubernetes/additional-setup/config-profile/index.md

 | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Strict mTLS | | X | | | X |
 | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;SDS | | | | | X |

-To further customize Istio and install add-ons, you can add one or more `--set <key>=<value>` options in the `helm template` or `helm install` command that you use when installing Istio.
+To further customize Istio and install addons, you can add one or more `--set <key>=<value>` options in the `helm template` or `helm install` command that you use when installing Istio.
 The [Installation Options](/docs/reference/config/installation-options/) lists the complete set of supported installation key and value pairs.